0n0w1c/canisters/readme.md

 When rocket (nuclear/plutonium) fuel is used, an empty canister is returned.
 This is true for "planes, trains and automobiles".

-Rocket silo rocket launched cargo pods deliver reusable canisters*.
+Rocket silo rocket launched cargo pods deliver reusable canisters.
 Note: These are not accounted for with in-game inventory space calculations.

 Startup Options: